Top of the pageActionset

 - Put a drop of blood on the correct spot of the test strip, covering the test area well.

 - Using a clean cotton ball, apply pressure to the place where you stuck your finger (or other site) to stop the bleeding.

 - Wait for the results.
 Some meters take only a few seconds to give you the results.

 Record the results

 Recording your blood sugar results is very important.
 Your doctor will use this record to see how well your treatment is working and to know if anything needs to be changed or if insulin needs to be started.
 Be sure to take your record with you on each visit to your doctor or diabetes educator.

 To record your results, you can:

-- Use a blood sugar diary (What is a PDF document?).
+- Use a blood sugar diary .
 You can record other information such as your exercise and what you have eaten.

 - Use the memory-storage feature of your meter and other note-taking features.
 Find out if your doctor can transfer the data to your medical record or if you can make reports to share.

 Preventing sore fingers